UNESCO/Keizo Obuchi Research Fellowships Programme 2019 (Up to US$10,000)

-Are you a researcher?
-Are you 40 or younger?
-Apply to the UNESCO/Keizo Obuchi Research Fellowships Programme, an initiative financed by the Government of Japan.
-The aim of the fellowships is to support innovative and imaginative post-graduate research in four areas of development of particular interest to UNESCO.
+Applications are open for the UNESCO/Keizo Obuchi Research Fellowships Programme 2019.
+The Fellowships aim to support innovative and imaginative postgraduate research in four areas of development of particular interest to UNESCO.

 UNESCO designed the project “UNESCO/Keizo Obuchi Research Fellowships Programme” (UNESCO/Japan Young Researchers’ Fellowship Programme) in the framework of the Japanese Funds-in-Trust for the Capacity-Building of Human Resources which was established in November 2000 by the Government of Japan to enable UNESCO to give impetus to research in four areas under UNESCO’s Priority Programme Areas.